 The guests will be phoned regularly to ensure that they are recovering well.

-To learn more about being quarantined in a cabin check out this post by a friend of mine who’s daughter caught Norovirus on a cruise.
+To learn more about being quarantined in a cabin check out this post by a friend of mine whose daughter caught Norovirus on a cruise.

-5 – The Guest May Need Medical Center Treatment
+5 – The Guest May Need Medical Centre Treatment

-If a guest requires more serious medical treatment such as being on an IV drip they will stay in the onboard medical center.
+If a guest requires more serious medical treatment – such as being on an I.V. drip they will stay in the onboard medical centre.

-There is room in the onboard medical center for a number of guests to spend the night if they need specialist equipment or to be monitored.
+There is room in the onboard medical centre for a number of guests to spend the night should they need specialist equipment or need to be monitored.

-TOP TIP: The medical center does have set opening times although you’ll usually find a member of staff there for emergency purposes, even out of hours.
+The medical centre does have set opening times, although you may find a member of staff there for emergency purposes, even out of hours.
 They can also be reached out of hours by phone.

-6 – The Guest May Transfer to On Land Treatment Centers
+6 – The Guest May Transfer To On Land Treatment Centres

 If a passenger’s medical problem requires more intensive care than can be provided on the ship it may be decided that the passenger should disembark.